Jessica Jones: The Variants - 2022

 According to Diamond Comic Distributors,The Variants #1 was the 94th best selling comic book in June 2022.

-Hannah Rose of CBR.com called The Variants #1 an "intriguing first issue," stating, "Simone captures Jessica's essence well, balancing her hardened if heavy-handed cynicism with her vulnerability and humanity.
+Hannah Rose of CBR.com called The Variants #1 an "intriguing first issue", stating, "Simone captures Jessica's essence well, balancing her hardened if heavy-handed cynicism with her vulnerability and humanity.
 The sequence where Jess tries on varying shades of lipstick under the watchful eye of the sales clerk is one of the best instances of this softer, more insecure, and human side of the otherwise badass and uncompromising character.
 Similarly, her more compassionate side is forced out by Daredevil as both hero and attorney, calling on her to assist one of his clients, a girl similarly manipulated by the Purple Man.
 Jess and Daredevil's relationship here is an uneasy one, their trust in one another is tested thanks to Daredevil's lie-detecting powers, yet the respect between them is plain as day.
 Powerhouse artist Phil Noto takes the reigns in Variants #1.
 His line art is elegant, smooth, fluid, and pretty to look at.
 He sticks to realistic body proportions with just enough stylistic liberty to keep everything easy on the eye and purely in the realm of fiction.
 He uses a soft, muted color palette with occasional washes of color, especially blue and fuschia.
 But, for the most part, he keeps things grounded with an appropriately sad, drab beige.
 Variants #1 demonstrates an excellent understanding of an often underutilized character, exploring her mindset and morals in the aftermath of a harrowing event.
 Unfortunately, its use of the multiverse leaves viewers wanting more.
 Time will tell if these different versions of Jessica's character and the alternate worlds they inhabit can be given the attention they deserve."

-Jenna Anderson of Comicbook.com gave The Variants #1 a grade of 5 out of 5, asserting, "The Variants #1 is not only a beautifully-constructed new look at the Marvel multiverse that fans know and love, it's a truly stunning and revolutionary new chapter in the ongoing story of Jessica Jones.
+Jenna Anderson of ComicBook.com gave The Variants #1 a grade of 5 out of 5, asserting, "The Variants #1 is not only a beautifully-constructed new look at the Marvel multiverse that fans know and love, it's a truly stunning and revolutionary new chapter in the ongoing story of Jessica Jones.
 Gail Simone's script brings the heartfelt, but world-weary tone that Jessica uniquely embodies, while laying the groundwork for a fascinating new twist on doppelgangers from another universe.
 When coupled with Phil Noto's effortlessly cool and timeless art, The Variants is an absolute knockout for Marvel Comics, and I could not be more excited to see what else it has in store."

 Other versions

 Multiple versions of Jessica Jones have appeared in Marvel's multiverse.

+House of M

 In the 2005 "House of M" storyline, Jessica was apparently dating Scott Lang.

+What If

-In What If, Jones accepted Captain America's offer to work for The Avengers.
-Perceiving that something was amiss with Wanda Maximoff (the Scarlet Witch), she alerted the other Avengers, ensuring that the catastrophic events depicted in "Avengers Disassembled" and "House of M" would never occur.
-Jessica married Captain America.
+In What If Jessica Jones Had Joined the Avengers?, Jones accepted Captain America's offer to work for The Avengers.
+Perceiving that something was amiss with Wanda Maximoff (the Scarlet Witch), she alerted the other Avengers to her supervillainry, ensuring that the catastrophic events depicted in "Avengers Disassembled" and "House of M" would never occur.
+Jessica then married Captain America.